In This Article

-Products and Services
+Products and services

-Rates and Fees
+Rates and fees

 Banks: Banks typically have higher interest rates on loans and lower interest rates on deposit and savings accounts.
 Traditional banks also tend to have more and higher fees on accounts and services than credit unions.

-Keep in mind that some financial institutions might differ, but the following table provides a general comparison of credit unions, online banks, and traditional banks.
+This table provides a general comparison of credit unions, online banks, and traditional banks.

 |Aspects||Credit Union||Traditional Bank||Online Bank|

-|Branch network||Usually only a handful of branches in a limited area||Large, sometimes national brick-and-mortar branches available||No physical locations|
+|Branch network||Typically, only a handful of branches in a limited area||Large, sometimes national brick-and-mortar branches available||No physical locations|

-|Interest rates||Higher rates on deposit and savings accounts; lower rates on loans||Higher rates on loans; lower rates on deposit accounts||Higher rates on savings accounts and sometimes on checking accounts|
+|Interest rates||Higher rates on deposit and savings accounts; lower rates on loans||Higher rates on loans; lower rates on deposit accounts||Higher rates on savings accounts; sometimes on checking accounts|

-|Fees||Lower account fees||Higher fees and more additional fees||Lower fees or no fees|
+|Fees||Lower account fees||Higher fees and additional fees||Lower fees or no fees|